twilio-labs/about/README.md

 ## Code of Conduct

 Your safety and comfort are important to us.
 The Code of Conduct lets everyone know what’s expected, so we can do a better job of interacting with one another.
-All contributions to and interactions with Twilio's open-source projects have to adhere to our Code of Conduct.
+All contributions to and interactions with Twilio's open-source projects must adhere to our Code of Conduct.
 You can report violations at <a href="mailto:open-source@twilio.com?subject=Code of Conduct Violation">open-source@twilio.com</a>.

 <a class="twlo-link-btn" href="https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md">Read the Code of Conduct <svg class="twlo-icon-interface-link-out" height="8" viewBox="0 0 8 8" width="8" xmlns="http://www.w3.org/2000/svg">
 <path d="M8 8H7V1.7L.9 7.9l-.8-.8L6.3 1H0V0h8v8z" fill="currentColor"></path>